The Bearded Collie Club of Canada

 Vaccination Dos and Don’ts

 The 2003 Guidelines included a list of 14 “Important Vaccination Dos and Don’ts” – 13 of which were “Don’ts”.
-These include such things as:
+There are no loner specifically outlined, bit a a good synopsis.

 Do Not Vaccinate Needlessly